Montgomery Canal: Shropshire Union takeover

 The Shropshire Union company had negotiated with several railway companies who had initially been rivals but on 1 January 1846, they had all amalgamated to become the London and North Western Railway (LNWR).
 The Shropshire Union had obtained powers in their enabling act to build railways and thus became a threat to the London and North Western Railway who offered to lease the Shropshire Union in the autumn of 1846.
-This was formalised by an Act of Parliament in June 1847 although the powers were not fully implemented until 25 March 1857.
+This was formalised by the Shropshire Union Railways and Canal Lease Act 1847 (10 & 11 Vict. c. cxxi) in July 1847 although the powers were not fully implemented until 25 March 1857.
 Part of the deal was that the Shropshire Union would drop its aspirations to build railways but in return, would have a free hand to run the canals which they did vigorously.
 The LNWR applied for powers to build a railway linking Shrewsbury, Newtown, Welshpool and Oswestry in 1853 but after negotiation with the Great Western Railway, withdrew the bill and it was they who built the Oswestry and Newtown Railway which was completed on 10 June 1861.
 The plan was supported by some of the former Montgomeryshire Canal shareholders, who were disappointed that the sale of the canal to the Shropshire Union had not resulted in it being converted into a railway.